vishaljoshi005/Java-Web-Mis/MyReadMe.txt

 alumni css has char encoding put in other files if needed

 home.jsp
-	This Jsp contains jstl for the user successfully added alert and also a scriptlet tag for the removal of attribute from the session object
+	This Jsp contains jstl for the user successfully added alert and also a scriptlet tag for the removal of attribute from the session object.
+	Above is for only the one alert after this the alerts is done via the request attribute and request.getDispatcher() method